-Students will learn carpentry, electrical, mechanical systems (HVAC), plumbing, architecture computers aided designs and more.
+Students will learn carpentry, electrical, mechanical systems (HVAC), plumbing, architecture, computer aided design and more.

 Math and Technology

 Students will learn mathematics concepts in a problem-solving environment.
 During the course, stu-dents will apply theories of measurement, ratios, geometrical structures, algebraic equations, and graphical methods to develop an understanding of topics related to building construction.